usnistgov/NistPluggableModules/doc/sphinx/source/errors.rst

 	"22005", "Unsupported Trigger Type %s","The Named Trigger has a trigger type that is not handled by the configure triggers method"
 	"22006", "Trigger Name %s is not a %s trigger type.
 Check the INI file","The Named Trigger has a trigger type that does not match the trigger type being handled."
 	"22007", "Trigger Name %s Timestamping has not been Enabled", " An attempt to read a trigger timestamp was made to a trigger which has not had timestamping enabled"
-	"22008", "Warning: Windows clock synchronization can only occur is LabView is being run as administrator.
-Either:1) Ensure Labview was started with Run As Administrator OR 2) Open Sync Module Settings and disable SyncWinClk.",""
+	"22008", "Warning: Windows clock synchronization can only occur is LabVIEW is being run as administrator.
+Either:1) Ensure LabVIEW was started with Run As Administrator OR 2) Open Sync Module Settings and disable SyncWinClk.",""
 	"22009", "Reference Clock Not Present: Status = %s", "The Reference Clock is not operating"

      .. csv-table:: Digitizer Module Error Codes